mgwebgroup/tradehelperonline/README.md

 ```bash
 bin/console th:instruments:import -v
 ```
+Command uses *data/source/y_universe.csv* file by default.
 Instruments that are already imported will be skipped.
 This command will print its output to *std_out*.
 Do not delete instruments before import!
 If you delete them, all of your watch lists and price data will loose references.
 Only delete instruments when you know exactly what you are doing.